 When confiscated, parents/carers should normally be informed and given the opportunity to collect items, unless this would jeopardise the safety of the child or others.

 Volatile substances may be dangerous and so school should arrange for safe disposal.
-Parents/carers should normally be informed unless this would jeopardise the safety of the control o
+Parents/carers should normally be informed unless this would jeopardise the safety of the child or others.